Bookbinding Masterclass 1

 I'm happy you're here.

 I'm Kiala Givehand, a multi-passionate intuitive & intentional creative.
 I make (and sometimes sell) handmade journals using a mix of mediums.
 I host workshops, retreats and online classes where I get to teach the things that nourish my soul -- bookbinding, journaling, creative writing, and self-discovery though transformational content.
-I am also a life & business strategist for creative, heart-centered, soul-filled women who want to change the world by shining their light more fully and more brightly than ever before.
+I am also a Life Alchemist for creative, heart-centered, soul-filled women who want to change the world by shining their light more fully and more brightly than ever before.

 For almost 20 years, I taught English, Language Arts, and Creative Writing at every level, while simultaneously traveling the U.S. delivering workshops and presentations to educators.
 While I still travel occasionally to work with teachers and writers, I now enjoy working one-on-one and in small groups with students, teachers, artists, writers, and creative entrepreneurs who want to identify their passions so they can embrace their gifts and talents through the empowered expression of their deepest desires.
-I do this work as a Creative Business Strategist because I love helping others find the thing that fills them with joy.
+I do this work because I love helping women find the thing that fills them with joy.

 I've done a lot of things in my short 40+ years on this planet, but I'm most proud of raising my nephew Treavor, and listening to my inner wisdom by doing the things that make me come alive.
 Constructing handmade books and art journals is one of those things that allow me to feel A L I V E!!!
 And I'd love to have you join me on this journey.
 CLICK HERE if you want to see a gallery of some of my art journal pages.

 I cherish every single day and treat life as one amazing adventure.
-I play with paint and watercolor, fold paper into books, write poetry, short fiction, & creative non-fiction, and sometimes I blog.
+I play with paint and watercolor, fold paper into books, write poetry, short fiction, & creative non-fiction, and guide women to spiritual and creative awakening.
 But always, every single day, I journal and do something that I feel is creative.
 Oh!!
 And did I mention that I'm the proud owner of a fabulous collection of fountain pens?
 (I know.
 Geek alert!)

 Join me and let's create something beautiful, TODAY!!